steemit/condenser/src/app/help/en/welcome.md

 <a href="#Table_of_Contents">^</a>
 ### <span id="Password_Security">Password Security</span>

-**There is no lost password recovery for Steem accounts**.
+**It is not possible to recover lost passwords for Steem accounts**.
 You are 100% responsible for having it backed up.
 This means secure digital backups, as well as secured paper backups, stored in different places if possible.

 Never put your password into unverified third party websites as they may steal your account.